mredenti/modern-cmake/episodes/02-variables.md

 an undefined variable, but the --warn-uninitialized option can be given to the cmake command to enable such warnings.

+Strings are not restricted to being a single line, they can contain embedded newline characters.
+They can also contain quotes, which require escaping with backslashes.

+If using CMake 3.0 or later, an alternative to quotes is to use the lua-inspired bracket syntax where the start of the content is marked by [=[ and the end with ]=].
+Any number of = characters can appear between the square brackets, including none at all, but the same number of = characters must be used at the start and the end.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Here we see the `set()` command, which sets a variable, and the `message()` command, which prints